CristianAlvarez-b/AREP-Lab1/README.md

 ### Running the Tests
 Automated tests are included to ensure the server and web application functionality.
+> [!NOTE]
+> You should test in a diferent Bash terminal or PowerShell on Windows.
 1. **Ejecutar pruebas unitarias:**
    Run unit tests: To run the automated tests, use the following Maven command:
    ```bash